t-mart/wap-action/README.md

 This is a composite action that:

-- sets up the latest 3.10.x Python
+- sets up the latest 3.11.x Python
 - pipx installs wap (with that new Python)
-- wap build ...
+- `wap build` ...
-- optionally, wap publish
+- optionally, `wap publish`